igvina/ArdVoice/README.md

 * Configurable speed (from 0.8 to 1.3)

 ###Voice compressor:
 * Works with wav (only 8000 Hz, mono, 1 byte PCM_UNSIGNED).
-I recommend Audacity to convert to this format.
+I recommend Audacity to convert to this format
 * Configurable quality (from 0 to 10), default is 4
 * Good compression (from 88 bytes/s to 530 bytes/s)